Sunday, May 24, 2026

 Well, I came across a Swallow in distress.
 Ok.
 Now what?

-I decided to take the bird in and see if I couldn't give it a second chance.
+I decided to take the bird in and see if I could give it a second chance.

 I always have containers from and for everything, lol.
 I have a small clear critter carrier.
 Perfect to minimize to much movement while the wing, wings healed